sp1thas/dropboxignore/README.md

 ```

+## How to contribute

+If you wish to contribute, read [CONTRIBUTING.md](CONTRIBUTING.md) guide for further details.

 ## TODOs

  - `dropbox update` should support deletions.
  - `dropbox ignore` should automatically update `.dropboxignore` file.
  - Add more testcases

+*Logo is based on [papirus-icon-theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)